 Every family has stories handed down from a few generations or more.
 Some sound outlandish and are hard to believe, which is the main reason most people want to dig into their family history.
 I decided to personally draw out my family tree to see if some of my grandma and grandpa’s stories were true – such as the mystery surrounding a white plate that was said to be Ulysses S. Grant’s while he was in the White House.
+The Genealogy Center in Fort Wayne, Indiana helped me do that.

 If you're looking to start researching your family history or stuck on a few roadblocks, take a visit to the Genealogy Center and learn how I researched my family history.